 Every season I’d mean it when I’d say, ‘Sure Spence, one day we’ll go’.

 ‘One day’ never happened.
-Then we read that old Yankee Stadium was about to be torn down.
-We were both caught up in the excitement as I wrangled two tickets to the Yankees' third last game ever to be played in that grand old building.
+Then we read that old Yankee Stadium was about to be torn down; I wrangled two tickets to the Yankees' third last game ever to be played in that grand old building.

 Truthfully, without that motivation, we’d still be saying,